Matt-ziba/Thrust-O-Matic-Mainboard/JOURNAL.md

 #### Block diagram:
 ![Block Diagram](https://hc-cdn.hel1.your-objectstorage.com/s/v3/ad1050f0f4cdaa7833b0d3583ed547c1f04eebf5_image.png)

-## 8.7.2025- Update, finished BMS circuit
+## 8.7.2025 - Update, finished BMU circuit
 It’s been a while since the last update.
 I have been busy with end of the school year responsibilities and vacation.
 I’m currently in Poland, but I finally found some time to continue work on the project.
-Today, I focused on researching and drafting the schematic for the BMS.
+Today, I focused on researching and drafting the schematic for the BMU.

 The device is designed to charge its onboard battery when connected to USB, but only if the USB source is capable of delivering at least 3A.
 This functionality hasn’t been fully implemented yet.
 Initially, I considered using a USB-C PD controller IC to detect whether the connected USB port can supply enough current.
 However, I eventually decided that a simple switch would be a more simple solution.
 This way, the device will start to charge only when the charging is manually enabled.